 If you are considering buying or selling a home, staying aware of current San Diego real estate market trends and statistics is vital.
 The one question I get more than any other is, “how is the San Diego real estate market?”
 In this article, I will provide a detailed answer, along with current San Diego real estate market statistics, updated daily.
 We will also discuss some of the key statistics to consider when evaluating the San Diego housing market.
-For many of the key statistics, graphs will show both single family detached homes as well as condos, townhomes, etc. Since the graphs are updated live, you can bookmark this page and return to it whenever you would like the latest San Diego real estate market data.
-This information should be helpful whether you are a local, or an out of state buyer considering San Diego real estate.
+We’ll cover the average San Diego home price, the median San Diego home price, and other useful housing metrics.
+For many of the key statistics, graphs will show both single-family detached homes as well as condos, townhomes, etc. Since the graphs are updated live, you can bookmark this page and return to it whenever you would like the latest San Diego real estate market data.
+This information should be helpful whether you are a local, or an out-of-state buyer considering San Diego real estate.

 Average Price of a Home in San Diego

 Median Price of a Home in San Diego

 The average home price in San Diego, or the median home price in San Diego, are figures you hear frequently in the news.
 These numbers give a very high-level view of San Diego home prices, and how those prices compare to past levels or other parts of the country.

 These calculations are based on sold data.
 Prices do not account for seller concessions (such as seller credits to buyers for repairs).
 Median represents the point at which half of the homes that sold in a given month were priced higher and half were priced lower.
 Average is the mean sales price for all closed sales in a given month.